AVCHD: Progressive-scan video

 Since the very beginning, the AVCHD specification had supported 720-line progressive recording mode at frame rates of 24 and 60 frames/s for 60 Hz models and 50 frames/s for 50 Hz models.
 Frame rates of 25 frames/s and 30 frames/s are not directly available in 720p mode, but can be simulated with frame repeating, when every frame is either repeated twice or a special flag in the video stream instructs a decoder to play every frame twice to adhere to output rate of 50 or 60 frames/s.

 Many of the digital compact cameras made by Panasonic, such as the DMC-ZS3/DMC-TZ7, DMC-FT1, DMC-FZ35/DMC-FZ38, and DMC-ZS-7/TZ-10 offer 720p video recording with effective frame rate of 25 or 30 frames/s in a format called AVCHD Lite (see below).

 Until the advent of AVCHD Progressive mode, native progressive-scan video for 1080-line resolution had been available only in 24 frames/s variant.
 In 2010, Panasonic introduced a new lineup of consumer AVCHD camcorders with 1080-line 50p/60p progressive-scan mode (frame rate depending on region).
 Panasonic advised that not all players that support AVCHD playback could play 1080-line 50p/60p video.
 In 2011, this mode was officially included into the AVCHD specification as part of 2.0 addendum, and has been called AVCHD Progressive.
-This mode uses the same AVCHD folder structure and container files for storing video, with the maximum bitrate of 28 Mbit/s.
+This mode uses the same AVCHD folder structure and container files for storing video, with the maximum bit rate of 28 Mbit/s.
 In 2011, Sony introduced consumer and professional AVCHD models capable of AVCHD Progressive recording.
 In 2012 JVC announced the GY-HMQ10 model, which also can record AVCHD Progressive video.